Deutsche Grammophon opens wonderful online music store for classical enthusiasts

 * Ed. iTunes’ 256 kbps tracks use the more efficient AAC codec and therefore offer arguably better audio quality than their MP3 equivalents.

-1 comment for “Deutsche Grammophon opens wonderful online music store for classical enthusiasts”
+4 Responses to “Deutsche Grammophon opens wonderful online music store for classical enthusiasts”

 I popped over there yesterday, too.
 I purchased a recording of Mahler’s 9th Symphony.
 The entire process was extremely easy and user friendly, and the hi-quality mp3’s sounded fantastic.